Published by Huff Post UK Entertainment, 18/11/2016

 This moment aside, both Price and de Botton seemed to want to keep the conversation fairly jokey, fairly superficial, and Price even chastised the audience for asking ‘tame’ questions.

 I left amused but ultimately disappointed.
 I had expected something more insightful, dare I say ‘deeper’, from the conversation.
 More fool me.
 Katie was quoted on the publicity leaflet as saying “No-one will ever work me out”, and she turned up and spoke true to her image, right on-brand.
 We didn’t get to know the real Katie.
-However, from de Botton’s blushing and willingness to engage with Price as a publicity stunt to be exploited, I came away with more questions about de Botton and his motivations than Price.
+However, from de Botton’s blushing and willingness to engage with Price as a publicity stunt to be exploited, I came away with more questions about Alain and his motivations than Katie.